citusdata/podyn/README.md

 Adding new column to table events: name text
 Adding new column to table events: payload jsonb
 ```

+An initial CREATE TABLE statement is constructed from the partition key and secondary indexes of the DynamoDB tables.
+After that, the data in the DynamoDB table is scanned in batches.
+Before a batch is sent to postgres, any fields that did not appear in the existing schema are added as new columns.
+After the new columns are added, COPY is used to load the batch into postgres.

+## Replicate changes from DynamoDB

 After the command completes, you can continuously stream changes using: